Ourworldofdreams/Elijah-Portfolio/_pages/about.md

 - On **TryHackMe**, I tackled **cyber defense rooms** that covered **network security, web penetration testing**, and **ethical hacking**.
 - In **Cisco Packet Tracer Labs**, I configured routers, switches, and protocols like **OSPF** and **EIGRP**, solving network challenges in IPv4 and IPv6 environments.

 Beyond IT, I was also a student-athlete, balancing NCAA Division I athletics with academics.
-Competing in track and field taught me the importance of **discipline, time management**, and showing up for my team—skills that carry over into how I approach my work today.
+As a track and field competitor for The University of Southern Mississippi and The University of Tennessee, I earned recognition such as the **Conference USA Men’s Track Commissioner’s Honor Roll (2020-21, 2021-22)** and the **NCAA Division I Track and Field Coaches Association All-Academic award (2021-22)**.
+These experiences taught me discipline, time management, and the importance of teamwork—qualities that I bring to every professional challenge I face.

 I’m always looking for ways to grow and improve, whether it’s learning new tools, solving technical challenges, or finding better ways to keep systems secure.